Nonmonotone subgradient methods based on a local descent lemma: Minimum sum-of-squares clustering problem

-whose value at the current iterate coincides with that of the original function; namely, ${\varphi}^k_{MSC}({X_k})={\varphi}_{MSC}({X_k})$.
+Since $i_k(j)$ is fixed for all $j\in\{1,\ldots,p\}$, this function is just a sum of squared norms and hence differentiable.
+Moreover, its value at the current iterate coincides with that of the original function; i.e., ${\varphi}^k_{MSC}({X_k})={\varphi}_{MSC}({X_k})$.
 Now, note that the Hessian of ${\varphi}^k_{MSC}$ corresponds to a diagonal matrix with diagonal given block-wise by twice the number of times that each block variable appears in the sum, i.e.,

 where $I$ is the identity matrix in $\R^{s\times s}$ and $q_{t}(k)$ denotes the number of times that each index $t\in\{1,2\ldots,\ell\}$ has been chosen as an active index in \eqref{activeindex}; that is,